-One of the first questions we get when dealing with people considering a Guard-All building, particularly people that haven’t worked with tension fabric buildings before, is ‘can your structures handle the wind or snow in my area?’.
+One of the first questions we get when dealing with people considering a GNB Global building, particularly people that haven’t worked with tension fabric buildings before, is ‘can your structures handle the wind or snow in my area?’.

-Another example that combines some of the most extreme wind and snow loads in the world is Prudhoe Bay on Alaska’s North shore, where Guard-All has erected several tension fabric buildings despite the 35 PSF snow loads.
+Another example that combines some of the world’s most extreme wind and snow loads is Prudhoe Bay on Alaska’s North shore, where GNB has erected several tension fabric buildings despite the 35 PSF snow loads.
 We’ve installed structures in Alaska for municipal uses, the oil and gas industry, and the military.

-While tension fabric buildings may not appear as formidable as something like a concrete structure, with the appropriate application of engineering ingenuity, we can build a dependable fabric building that can weather almost any climate.
+While tension fabric buildings may not appear as formidable as something like a concrete structure, we can build a dependable fabric building that can weather almost any climate with the appropriate application of engineering ingenuity.